LudvigAlvir/template-ca-html/README.md

 ### Home

-- Has to have links to products, checkout, about and contact.
+- Has to have links to products, checkout and contact.

 ### List of Jackets